elsampsa/valkka-core/README.md

 ## Versions and Features

-### Newest version is 1.5.0
+### Newest version is 1.5.1

+- Fixed github pipeline for autobuilds
+- A warning when trying to load libValkka with XDG_SESSION_TYPE != x11 (as Qt might not work)

+### Older versions

+1.5.0

 - Added VAAPI acceleration as practised in the ffmpeg/libav library infrastructure

-### Older versions

 1.4.0